-It’s early January on the renowned hardtops of Venice Beach, California, and the Harlem Globetrotters are putting their 2017 World Tour on display for a national television audience.
+It’s early January on the renowned hardtops of Venice Beach, Calif., and the Harlem Globetrotters are putting on display their amazing skills for a national television audience.

 Four minutes into the game, Firefly Fisher hits two straight 4-point shots to give the Globetrotters an early lead.